Skip to content

 There was a 100-fold increase in building on such farmland between 2010 and 2022.

-Many fields in Adisham are bordered by environmental stewardship margins.
+Many fields in Adisham have environmental stewardship margins at the edge.
 These increase biodiversity (and by significantly more than, for example, a cut grass verge next to a road).
 They also protect the hedgerows from farming activity.
 They take effort and time to establish and maintain - all that work would be lost if houses were built.

 "I am in a farming partnership with the Hawarden family providing machinery, labour and management on the land that is being earmarked for development.
 Although I live and have my own farm in Littlebourne much of my working week is spent in Adisham.
 I am appalled that such a large area of productive land could possibly even be considered for concreting over.
 Farming is what I know, live and breath.
 Although some of the land in question is not of the highest quality, according to official designation, I know it produces very high yields of wheat, barley, beans, oilseed rape and oats.
 It is relatively easy working meaning it doesn’t need huge amounts of horsepower and fossil fuels to grow those high yields.
 It’s just the sort of land we should be protecting and keeping as food producing areas as the ever growing world, and UK, population increases.
 Once it’s concreted over it’s impossible to bring it back into food production and the food it once produced so efficiently on our doorstep will have to be grown and transported in from elsewhere (probably from land that is currently under South American rainforest as that is the only place where new farmland is ‘made’ today.)"